kad-ecoli/mmCIF2BioLiP/README.md

 The binary executable of makeblastdb, blastn and blastp from the [NCBI BLAST+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) are available at ``script/`` for 64 bit Linux.
 Reinstall cd-hit, makeblastdb, blastn and blastp if using other operating system.

+This repository contains a copy of [JSmol](https://wiki.jmol.org/index.php/JSmol).
+This is not needed for database update.
+It is solely for visualization through the web browser.

 ## Usage ##

 ### Step 1: Download PDB entries ###